chaudhary1337/Operating-Systems-Networks/2. AntiqSH/README.md

 - max directories ls can show is 4
 - max proc name: 255 chars
 - max # of proccesses: 255
+- for replay command
+    - interval range is 1 to 10 and period range is 1 to 10
-All these assumptions can be changed in the "all.h" header file
+    - max command len inside replay is max input length (given in pt3 above) All these assumptions can be changed in the "all.h" header file

 ## Resources